citp/privacy-policy-historical/a/as/ask/askmeonfashion.com.md

-> *The following text is extracted and transformed from the askmeonfashion.com privacy policy that was archived on 2014-06-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140613041633id_/http%3A//askmeonfashion.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the askmeonfashion.com privacy policy that was archived on 2015-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150613234525id_/http%3A//www.askmeonfashion.com/privacy-policy) for the most accurate reproduction.*

-# Fashion Accessories-
+# Privacy Policy | Askme on Fashion

 The given Policy has been developed by Askmeonfashion, Inc. in a manner and with a sustained effort in order to safeguard the confidentiality of our users.
 This Policy gets applied whenever you use our website.
 The application of any other related services in the domain name of <http://askmeonfashion.com/> also comes under this policy.
 If you visit or use our website you are bound to agree our Policy.
 If you are dissatisfied with the policy, then we request you not to visit and use our website.

 **Information Gathered by us**

 Information submitted by any user

-  1. Our website collects basic personal information whenever you will request or register any of the information from our end.
+1\.
+Our website collects basic personal information whenever you will request or register any of the information from our end.
 The information which is collected by us from the users are as follows:

   * Email Address
   * Password
   * Login name

 You have the authority to modify all your personal information through the sign in process in your Askmeonfashion account by selecting the option of “edit my account”

-  2. If you send any sort of personal correspondence like letters or emails or any third party feels to send any messages about any of your postings or activities on the website, we might collect this information to a file which will be specifically allotted for you.
+2\.
+If you send any sort of personal correspondence like letters or emails or any third party feels to send any messages about any of your postings or activities on the website, we might collect this information to a file which will be specifically allotted for you.

-  3. You have the right to enter the email address of another person for sharing any set.
+3\.
+You have the right to enter the email address of another person for sharing any set.
 In this case the recipient’s following details are gathered by us

   * Email address
   * information collected which are non-submitted
-  4. Our website can also collect any sort of non-personal data which might not be related with your identity.
+  * Our website can also collect any sort of non-personal data which might not be related with your identity.
 This data is collected just for improvising our Website.
 The information which stays in the form of non-submitted version are as follows:
-    * Time
     * IP
     * Data Transferred
     * File